simatic-ax/ae-motion-tiax-dl/README.md

     </details>

-    Notice, that if you are using other block numbers for the technological objects you need to adapt the numbers in the CONSTANT section.
+    Notice:  if you are using other block/DB-numbers for the technological objects you need to adapt the numbers in the CONSTANT section accordingly.

-9. Save all files, build the application and download it to PLCSim with the --non-overwriting option:
+- Save the project, build the application and download it to PLCSimAdv instance with the `--non-overwriting` option of the `sdl` (software-loader) tool :

     ```sh
     apax build
-    apax sld load --non-overwriting --mode:delta -i ./bin/plcsim -t 192.168.0.1 --restart --accept-security-disclaimer
     ```
+    ```sh
+    apax sld load --non-overwriting --mode:delta -i ./bin/1500 -t 192.168.0.1 --restart --accept-security-disclaimer
+    ```

-### Start the Motion application and verify the operation in TIA Portal
+## Start the Motion application example and verify the operation

+  Note : In the TIAX directloading use-case both, TIA-Portal and SIMATIC AX can be online on the same target at the same time in order to do diagnostics and debugging.

-1. Open the diagnostics windows of both axis side-by-side in the TIA project and start the monitoring of each axis (via the icon in the upper left corner of each window).
+- In TIA-Portal : Open the diagnostics windows of both axis side-by-side and start monitoring (via the icon in the upper left corner of each window).
    ![Start the diagnostics in TIA Portal](./docs/tiax-direct-load_diagnostics.png)

-2. Set the required position and start the execution
+- In SIMATIC AX : Set the required position and start the execution of the application.
+Therefore use the `mod` tool with the following commands:

     ```sh
     apax mod -t 192.168.0.1 --symbol RequiredPos --value 1000.0
     apax mod -t 192.168.0.1 --symbol Execute     --value true
     ```
+    Optional: Create a watchtable in your root-directory with the name `watchlist.mon` and add the following variables:

+    ```txt
+    execute
+    requiredPos
+    motionFB.execState
+    motionFB.moveAbs
+    motionFB.gearOutPos
+    ```
+    Press the "go-online" button on the top right of the file to monitor the values.

-3. Watch how the positioning axis moves to position 1000.0 and the synchronous axis to 2000.0.
+- In TIA-Portal : Watch how the positioning axis moves to position 1000.0 and the synchronous axis to 2000.0.
 Afterwards the velocity is reduced to 0.